microchip-pic-avr-examples/pic18f56q71-dual-op-amp-demo/README.md

 <img src="images/DEMO.gif" width = "600"><br>

-This GIF shows channel 1 in configuration 3 (Non-Inverting Programmable Gain), and channel 2 in configuration 2 (Unity Gain Buffer).
+This shows channel 1 in configuration 3 (Non-Inverting Programmable Gain), and channel 2 in configuration 2 (Unity Gain Buffer).
+You can determine which configuration the device is currently on, by watching the status LEDs blink or by checking the Terminal.

 ## Terminal Screen